surajvkothari/Padlock/README.md

 # Padlock Encryption Software

-Padlock is a 3 in 1 encryption software that aims to teach students cryptography through a wonderful designed GUI that gives access to a number of standard encryption methods.
+Padlock is a 3 in 1 encryption software that has a wonderful designed GUI which gives access to a number of standard encryption ciphers.

-It teaches students ciphers with three different levels of security, from Caesar Cipher to DES Cipher.
-Not only does the software allow the students to encrypt and decrypt their messages, it also allows them to visualise the strength of the ciphers through image encryption and decryption!
-The software also has support for file encyption/decryption as well.
+Padlock ranges from Caesar Cipher to AES Cipher.
+Not only does the software allow the students to encrypt and decrypt their messages.
+The software also has support for files and images encyption/decryption as well.

-Moreover, there is a helpful online guide that changes its content dynamically to explain the background process of each cipher using the user's chosen text and key.

 ## Getting Started